panther-labs/panther/docs/gitbook/cloud-security/setup.md

 ### Onboard Accounts

 {% hint style="warning" %}
-In order for target accounts to be onboarded, you must have checked the box during the account setup above!
+In order for target accounts to be onboarded, you must have checked the "Real-Time AWS Resource Scan" box during the account setup.
 {% endhint %}

 Login to the `Administrator` account's AWS Console, and open the [CloudFormation StackSets](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacksets) page: